Cocolandia

 If you have a college/university degree you can get a two-year professional temporary residency visa – no proof of work required, only the college degree, proof of income (can just be monthly deposits into a bank account, not necessarily from work) and some other paperwork.
 The fee for this visa is $500.
 A police report/identity history/et cetera must be procured from your original area of residence, and this is valid for only 3 months.
 An apostilled copy of your degree/transcript/et cetera are other requirements – you can do a web search to find the exact process, or contact an immigration attorney.
 After 21 months on the temporary residency visa, you can apply for the permanent residency visa more or less the same way.
 The solicitud and other paperwork for each visa costs $50.

-Another option is to invest $35k in a CD or business in Ecuador, or $40k in a piece of land/real estate.
-Keep in mind that the $40k value of the property must be tax-appraised, not market rate.
-A property might sell for $40k but only be tax-appraised at $25k, so this would not qualify you for residency.
-You’d have to build a house on it in order to raise the value to over $40k.
+Another option is to invest $45k in a certificate of deposit (CD) or business or piece of land/real estate in Ecuador.
+Keep in mind that the $45k value of the property must be tax-appraised, not market rate.
+A property might sell for $45k but only be tax-appraised at $30k, so this would not qualify you for residency.
+You’d have to build a house on it in order to raise the value to over $45k.

 All of these options require paperwork to be completed perfectly and many long bus rides to the capital, delays, red tape, et cetera.
 It is often easier to pay an attorney or immigration facilitator ($500 or more) to do it all for you.